jms290/NMT/NMT_v1.3/README.md

 ------------------

 ## NMT_v1.3 Changelog
+NMT_v1.31
+- Added -o option to NMT_subject_pipeline to manually specify output directory NMT_v1.3
 - NMT voxel values have been rescaled and capped to fit within the short datatype.
 - NMT files and processing outputs are now properly labeled as being in NMT space
 - Modified NMT processing scripts, and added new wrapper pipeline (NMT_subject_pipeline)
 - Converted all integer-based NMT volumes from float to short datatype.